 Mammography is the most accurate method of detecting breast cancer today.
 Women who follow a regimen of monthly breast self-exams, annual exams by their doctors and annual mammograms after age 40 can increase their breast cancer survival rates by up to 97 percent.

 Many small tumors can be seen on a mammogram before they can be felt by a woman or her doctor.
 The Computer-Aided Detection (CAD) System utilizes breakthrough software technology to highlight potential areas of concern.
 The system provides radiologists a second review when reading a mammogram on an electronic Mammagraph™ report, which calls attention to subtle changes in tissue that may indicate the presence of cancer.

 Digital mammography takes an electronic image of the breast and stores it directly in a computer, allowing the recorded data to be enhanced, magnified or optimized for further evaluation.
-A recent government study determined that digital mammograms are better than traditional film methods in detecting breast cancer in women who are premenopausal, younger than 50 or who have dense breast tissue.
+Government studies determined that digital mammograms are better than traditional film methods in detecting breast cancer in women who are premenopausal, younger than 50 or who have dense breast tissue.

 Digital mammograms offer significant advantages.
 Images are available immediately, and can be enhanced, stored digitally and transmitted instantaneously to a physician’s office or other facilities.
 These images are more detailed and can be acquired more quickly, reducing testing time.

 A 3D mammogram is available at the Baptist Health breast centers in Little Rock and Fort Smith.
 3D imaging makes it easier for doctors to catch breast cancer early.
 Learn more about breast care and women’s health services available at Baptist Health.

 Nuclear medicine uses computer technology and radioactive substances to produce images of the body and treat disease.
 It is particularly useful for detecting tumors, aneurysms, irregular blood flow to tissues and inadequate functioning of certain organs.